trust-mfn-berlin/animals-as-objects/vault/material.biostratigraphy.md

 <figcaption>

-_A video explaining the history of geology and our understanding of deep time, mainly thanks to biostratigraphy._
+_A video explaining the history of geology and our understanding of deep time, mainly thanks to biostratigraphy.
+(Source PBS Eons/YouTube)_

 </figcaption>